CIME 2025: Steven Ferrucci, OD, FAAO, shares therapeutic update for retinal disease

 As a retinal expert, Ferrucci discusses some emerging retinal therapies that excite him.

-At the 2025 Controversies in Modern Eye Care meeting, which took place May 4, in Los Angeles, California, Steve Ferrucci, OD, FAAO, Chief of Optometry at the Sepulveda VA in Los Angeles and professor at Marshall B. Ketchum University, shared his excitement about advancements in retinal disease treatment, particularly for geographic atrophy (GA), during a recent interview.
-His insights are a powerful reminder that the therapeutic landscape is evolving rapidly—bringing new hope for patients once considered untreatable.
+At the 2025 Controversies in Modern Eye Care meeting, which took place May 4, in Los Angeles, California, Steven Ferrucci, OD, FAAO, chief of optometry at the Sepulveda VA Hospital in Los Angeles and professor at Marshall B. Ketchum University, shared his excitement about advancements in retinal disease treatment, particularly for geographic atrophy (GA), in an interview.
+His insights are a powerful reminder that the therapeutic landscape is evolving rapidly, bringing new hope for patients once considered untreatable.

 New FDA-approved therapies for geographic atrophy